maxbol/config/README.md

 * Locality of behavior - Don't spread code that has to do with one system behavior (like themeing, boot, or whatever) across a bunch of modules in different places.
 Organize the repo based on what behavior is being controlled, rather than weird nix-like taxonomies (like "regular" modules vs feature modules).
 * No namespacing.
 These are my config files, for whose benefit would I be namespacing them?
 Opt for legibility instead, flatten everything as much as possible.

+## Licensing

+I owe a lot of what's in this repo to [Cu3PO42's dotfiles](https://github.com/Cu3PO42/gleaming-glacier).
+Wherever some segment of his dotfiles has been used I have put a LICENSE.md file acknowledging this.

 ---

 # Migration from nix-dotfiles